 But the year has been more than professional growth and learning; it has given Sean and Florian an opportunity to witness American culture and interact with people from diverse backgrounds, participate in social activities and enjoy American adventure and sports.

-Although still in the United States working with Dr. Yang, they look forward to going back home to share their diverse experience with another part of the world.
+Although still in the United States working with Dr. Cai, they look forward to going back home to share their diverse experience with another part of the world.

 - IAESTE Interns Help Carnegie Mellon Lab Win National Public Safety Challenge - July 14, 2020